Run a check

 The identifier of the specific check you want to run.

-The KYB or KYC schema containing the information for the check.
+The KYC schema containing the information for individual verification checks.

 An optional URL to receive webhook notifications about the check status.